Eddie Tolan

-Thomas Edward "Eddie" Tolan (September 29, 1908 – January 30/31, 1967), nicknamed the "Midnight Express", was an American track and field athlete who competed in sprints.
+Thomas Edward Tolan (September 29, 1908 – January 30, 1967), nicknamed the "Midnight Express", was an American track and field athlete who competed in sprints.
 He set world records in the 100-yard dash and 100 meters event and Olympic records in the 100 meters and 200 meters events.
 He was the first non-Euro-American to receive the title of the "world's fastest human" after winning gold medals in the 100 and 200 meters events at the 1932 Summer Olympics in Los Angeles.
 In March 1935, Tolan won the 75, 100 and 220-yard events at the World Professional Sprint Championships in Melbourne to become the first man to win both the amateur and professional world sprint championships.
 In his full career as a sprinter, Tolan won 300 races and lost only 7.

 Early years

 Tolan was born in Denver, Colorado, one of four children.
 Tolan's father was Thomas Tolan.
 The family moved to Salt Lake City, Utah when Tolan was young, and moved again to Detroit, Michigan in 1924, when Tolan was 15 years old.
 Tolan later recalled, "My father read about better opportunities for Negroes here, so he packed up Mom and the four kids and we came here."